shreyashchavan/Flask-Portfolio/README.md

 # Flask-Portfolio
-A Flask Portfolio built using Flask, SQLite
+A personal portfolio website built using Flask, SQLite with Admin Panel

 ### Includes:
 - Frontend